oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

    Enter the word **yes**.

-5. When asked for a password, use the **Admin Password** from the Terraform output.
+5. When asked for a password, use the **Admin Password** from the Terraform Values section.

 6. Enter the command ```sh eventgen.sh```.
 A continous output of insert statements will be shown.
 Keep the cloud shell window open for the duration of the tutorial.
 The command can later be stopped and restarted as necessary.